weaviate/weaviate-io/developers/weaviate/current/modules/img2vec-neural.md

 cat my_image.png | base64
 ```

-You can then import data with `blob` dataType to Weaviate as follows:
+You can then import data with `blob` dataType in to Weaviate as follows:

 {% include code/1.x/img2vec-neural.create.html %}